 That being said, it's no surprise that the insurance companies make you pay more cash for your life insurance.
 Higher risks = higher premiums.

 Fun stuff can be dangerous stuff!

-So you love skydiving, it's one of your passions – but you are now wondering if affordable high risk life insurance is possible.
+So you love skydiving, it’s one of your passions – but you are now wondering if affordable high risk life insurance is possible.

-...and you just so happen to share this information with your independent insurance agent while you're applying for your policy (because honesty is always the best policy).
+You just so happen to share this information with your independent insurance agent while you’re applying for your coverage (because honesty is always the best policy).

 As a result, they ask you to fill out a special “skydiving” questionnaire where you disclose that you’ve been skydiving for 5 years, belong to a skydiving club and make 50 plus jumps a year!

-Based on your answers the insurance company will probably do one of two things:
+Based on your answers the insurance company will do one of two things: